App Engine locations

-When developing and testing your app locally, we highly recommend that
+When developing and testing your app locally, we highly recommend that you use a

 declared in your app's

-requirements.txt file are available, and synchronizes
+requirements.txt file, and the app synchronizes

-their versions between your local and production environments.
+dependency versions between your local and production environments.

 In Python 2, you can use virtualenv to create a virtual environment.